shiffman/shiffman.net/teaching/a2z/generate/index.md

 t -> o
 ```

-From the above we can calculate that in this (very small) piece of text, an 'o' follows a 't' 67% of the time and a space 33%.
+From the above we can calculate that in this (very small) piece of text, an ‘o’ follows a ‘t’ 67% of the time and a space 33%.

 ```
 o -> _